turulix/obsidian-folder-index/README.md

  - Automatic index file generation
  - Hiding index files in the file browser
  - Automatically renaming index files when renaming the folder
+ - Folder nodes on the Graph

+### How to use
+Its pretty simple.
+You simply install the Plugin like any other.
+After this you can click on any folder to open their index file, if none exists one will automatically be generated for you (You should definitely check out the settings and toggle the features you like)

+From now on you should be able to use folders like they are a normal note!

+Folders will also be added to the Graph View by default and link all files that are contained within it :D

 ### Manual Installation
 1. Go to [Releases](https://github.com/turulix/obsidian-folder-index/releases) and download the ZIP file from the latest release.